opencadc/caom2/caom2-db/README.md

-# caom2db/caom2persistence
+# caom2-db

-If a file named 'test.schema' is available in this directory, the contents of that file will be used as the schema for running the unit tests.
+This is the main database library for CAOM-2.5+.

+Currently supported RDBMS: PostgreSQL + pgsphere

+TODO: other db support?